Markulienka/fake-twitter/frontend/README.md

 # Frontend – Fake Twitter Client

-This is the frontend client for the Fake Twitter project, built with [React](https://reactjs.org/) and [Vite](https://vitejs.dev/).
+This is the frontend client for the Fake Twitter project, built with [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), and [Vite](https://vitejs.dev/).
-It allows users to view, create, and delete tweets by communicating with the backend REST API.
+It provides user authentication, tweet management, and like functionality through a modern React interface.

 ---